-- Engagement mechanisms will maintain regular contact with beneficiaries, local actors, and other stakeholders, prior, during and after the payment period, through facilitation and TPM activities. - Efforts will continue to be placed to increase the involvement of females, seeking innovative mechanisms to address barriers to female involvement due to the existing socio-cultural norms; - The GM will remain functional across the year, giving beneficiaries and non-beneficiaries an ongoing opportunity to provide their feedback to the project.
-Further efforts will continue to be placed on increasing beneficiaries' awareness about the GM channels and encourage them to file their complaints;
+- Engagement mechanisms will maintain regular contact with beneficiaries, local actors, and other stakeholders, prior, during and after the payment period, through facilitation and TPM activities. - Efforts will continue to be placed to increase the involvement of females, seeking innovative mechanisms to address barriers to female involvement due to the existing socio-cultural norms.